ORI-Muchim/2EZConfig/README.md

  - [✅] Screenshot sometimes not working
  - [🚧] Enable note judgment range changes

+## About Autoplay
+If the autoplay feature is not enabled on the start screen, it will not work properly in-game (input is delayed).

 ## Thanks to DJKero and Kasaski for their help with this project!

 disclaimer: This project was migrated from dev.s-ul.eu gitlab ni 2023